-10. Losses Due to Major Disasters: None.
+29. Losses Due to Major Disasters: None.

-11. Subsequent Events: None.
+30. Subsequent Events: None.

-12. Others
+31. Others

+A. 3S incurred a net loss amounting to \$324,704 as of December 31, 2024.
+3S intends to adopt the following countermeasures to maintain its operation:

+a.
+Marketing plans

-- (1) 3S incurred a net loss amounting to \$220,015 as of December 31, 2023.
-3S intends to adopt the following countermeasures to maintain its operation: - A. Marketing plans - (a) Continue optimizing customer and product portfolios in order to provide higher valueadded and profitable services. - (b) Continue to enhance operation efficiency through improving material cost management and production efficiency to maximize profit. - B. Financial structure improvement plans - (a) Enforce inventory management, analyze the sales status and adjust inventory levels when necessary, and close out the slow-moving inventory in order to reduce the stock risk and capital lying idle. - (b) Propose to dispose the assets in order to enrich working capital. - (c) Control the labor expenditure, as well as review and improve the daily expenses of 3S in order to avoid unnecessary expenses at all costs. - (2) A summary of current-period employee benefits, depreciation, and amortization, by function, is as follows:
+- (a) Continue optimizing customer and product portfolios in order to provide higher value-added and profitable services. - (b) Continue to enhance operation efficiency through improving material cost management and production efficiency to maximize profit.

+b.
+Financial structure improvement plans

+- (a) Enforce inventory management, analyze the sales status and adjust inventory levels when necessary, and close out the slow-moving inventory in order to reduce the stock risk and capital lying idle. - (b) Plan to issue of new common shares for cash in private placement, in order to have sound financial structure and enrich working capital. - (c) Control the labor expenditure, as well as review and improve the daily expenses of 3S in order to avoid unnecessary expenses at all costs. - B. A summary of current-period employee benefits, depreciation, and amortization, by function, is as follows: